christophstrasen/WorldObserver/docs/glossary.md

 Observations are snapshots, not live game objects.

 ### Observation stream (ObservationStream)
-A stream you can subscribe to, produced by WorldObserver (example: `WorldObserver.observations.squares()`).
+A stream you can subscribe to, produced by WorldObserver (example: `WorldObserver.observations:squares()`).

 ### Subscription
 The handle returned by `stream:subscribe(fn)`.
 You stop receiving events by calling `sub:unsubscribe()`.